Global Corporate & Commercial's plans for Brexit

 Generali currently operates in the UK as a branch of Assicurazioni Generali S.p.A. under the EU rules known as passporting.
 In essence this means that if an insurance company is authorised in one EU country it can automatically be approved to operate in another EU country.

-The passporting rules are likely to come to an end as a result of Brexit and so we are applying to the UK regulator to be authorised under the UK rules.
+The passporting rules are likely to come to an end as a result of Brexit and so we have applied to the PRA (the UK regulator for companies like us) to be authorised under the UK rules.

 Gaining authorisation from the UK regulator will allow us to continue writing and servicing business in the UK.